- PDF for offline use

 - Create a new or open an existing Xamarin.iOS, Xamarin.Mac or Binding project.

-- The framework will be added to you project's tree:
+The framework will be added to the project's tree:

 When the project is compiled, the Native Framework will be embedded in the App's bundle.